Kathleen Hill (she/her) joined the Cambridge office of WolfBrown in 2021 to support clients in research, evaluation, and strategic planning efforts.

-Prior to joining WolfBrown, she supported research and evaluation efforts at the Greater Pittsburgh Arts Council, the National Endowment for the Humanities, and Creative Generation.
+Prior to joining WolfBrown, Kathleen Hill supported research and evaluation efforts at the Greater Pittsburgh Arts Council, the National Endowment for the Humanities, and Creative Generation.
 In these positions, she has collaborated with SMU DataArts, the International Teaching Artists Collaborative (ITAC), and ArtPlace.

-Outside of her work at WolfBrown, she is a semi-professional singer in the Boston-area and sits on the Steering Committee for the Georgetown Theatre Alliance.
+Outside of her work at WolfBrown, Kathleen Hill is a semi-professional singer in the Boston-area and sits on the Steering Committee for the Georgetown Theatre Alliance.

 Kathleen can be reached directly via email.